Meet John Bel

 "His tenure as governor has been marked by securing the largest economic development project in the state’s history"

 He is a 1988 Dean’s List graduate of the United States Military Academy at West Point.
 While at West Point, he was chosen by his classmates as the Vice Chairman of the Honor Committee In Charge of Investigations.
-After eight years of active duty with the US Army as an Airborne Ranger, culminating with command of a rifle company in the 82nd Airborne Division at Fort Bragg, North Carolina, he went on to graduate Order of the Coif from Louisiana State University’s Paul M. Hebert Law Center.
+He served on active duty for 8 years, earning Airborne, Ranger and Jumpmaster status, culminating with command of a rifle company in the 82nd Airborne Division at Fort Bragg, North Carolina.
+Following his service to the nation in uniform, he went on to graduate Order of the Coif from Louisiana State University’s Paul M. Hebert Law Center.

 In his first term as governor, John Bel inherited the largest budget deficit in the state’s history.
 After years of hard work, he and a bipartisan group of legislators worked together to stabilize Louisiana’s budget for the first time in a decade.
 In addition, his tenure as governor has been marked by securing the largest economic development project in the state’s history, providing health care to the working poor, and working to make Louisiana’s economy the largest its ever been.